Apollo in Real Time

 Apollo in Real Time is an interactive, multimedia website that presents the Apollo 11, Apollo 13, and Apollo 17 missions as they happened at the time by compiling and synchronizing thousands of hours of audio and video recordings, transcripts, and photographs.
 Apollo historian Ben Feist created the Apollo 11 and Apollo 17 real-time sites, and was a NASA contractor by the time he created the Apollo 13 real-time site.
 Air & Space magazine describes the Apollo 13 site as "one of the most ambitious multimedia history sites ever created".

 Each of the real-time sites is fronted by a dashboard that provides options for different audio and video channels.
 Viewers can explore the multimedia properties, search the transcript, or experience the in-progress feed.
 Each media element is synchronized precisely (or as close as possible) to the actual mission time's master clock, Ground Elapsed Time.

 Apollo 17

-The Apollo 17 project, which Feist began in 2009 and launched six years later as a part-time hobby, was the first real-time site published.
+The Apollo 17 project, which Feist began in 2009 as a part-time hobby and launched six years later was the first real-time site published.
 It includes raw audio from the onboard voice and air-to-ground communication channels in Mission Control that had been released by NASA, and film that had been collected by archivist Stephen Slater in the UK.
 Apollo 17 in real-time contains 300 hours of audio, 22 hours of video, and 4200 photographs.
 The alpha version of the Apollo 17 site was released in March, 2015, and a reworked final version was released for the 43rd anniversary of Apollo 17 in December, 2015.
 For the 44th anniversary, additional content was added, including 3D renderings of Lunar Roving Vehicle traverses using data from the Goddard Space Flight Center.